forty2wallabyway/btv_sequencing_2/README.md

 This is a sloppy working notebook for changes made to the original "btv_sequencing" pipeline forked from the Stenglein lab at CSU.

 Dependencies:
-- Bowtie2
-- Trimmomatic
-- Cd-Hit
-- Samtools
+- QC Related: FastQC, MultiQC, Mosdepth, Picard
-- Bcftools
+- Analysis Related: Bowtie2, Trimmomatic, Cd-Hit, Samtools, Bcftools
-- BTV Reference FASTA
+- Additionally Needed: BTV Reference FASTA
-- FastQC
-- MultiQC
-- Mosdepth
-- Picard

 4.19.23
 - Added MultiQC to conda env